 A journey of rooting within through cultural and ancestral connections that build sisterhood, voice, and solidarity

-ENRAIZAR, or Rooting Within, is a project including workshops, performances, and gatherings of young women of color sharing their stories about transitioning into womanhood through the music genre and dance of Bomba.
+is a project including workshops, performances, and gatherings of young women of color sharing their stories about transitioning into womanhood through the music genre and dance of Bomba.

 As women we are often forced early on to ignore or hide the more vulnerable parts of our stories in order to endure a world that dispossesses us of our essence through patriarchal and racist violence.